 The company claims that the camera units on certain models aren’t up to scratch, which can potentially result in poor quality photos.

-“Apple has determined that, in a small percentage of iPhone 6 Plus devices, the iSight camera has a component that may fail causing your photos to look blurry,” the Apple website explains.
+“Apple has determined that, in a small percentage of iPhone 6 Plus devices,

 It continues: “The affected units fall into a limited serial number range and were sold primarily between September 2014 and January 2015.”

 Apple has set up a web-page that lets iPhone 6 Plus owners check to see if their device belongs to the affected batch.

 All you need to do is enter your iPhone serial number into the page.
 You can find the number in the Settings > General > About section on your phone.

 If it turns out that your phone is one of the dodgy ones, you have three options.

 You can head over to an authorised service provider, an Apple retail store, or contact the company’s technical support.

 Then your iPhone will “be examined” to verify that the handset is eligible, after which you’ll have the camera replace.